ngrx/platform/docs/entity/README.md

 @ngrx/entity provides an API to manipulate and query entity collections.

-- Reduces boilerplate for managing common datasets
+- Reduces boilerplate for creating reducers that manage a collection of models.
-- Provides performant operations for managing entity collections
+- Provides performant CRUD operations for managing entity collections.
-- Extensible type-safe adapters for selecting entity information
+- Extensible type-safe adapters for selecting entity information.

 ### Installation
 Install @ngrx/entity from npm: